-The Defender destroyer entered operational service with the Royal Navy on 21 March 2013, upon successful completion of extensive sea trials and training.
+The Defender destroyer entered operational service with the Royal Navy on 21 March 2013, following successful completion of extensive sea trials and training.

 Type 45 predecessors of HMS Defender include HMS Daring, HMS Dauntless, HMS Diamond and HMS Dragon.
-The sixth and the final Type 45 destroyer HMS Duncan was delivered to the Royal Navy on 22 March 2013 and was operational in December 2013.
+The sixth and final Type 45 destroyer, HMS Duncan, was delivered to the Royal Navy on 22 March 2013 and was operational in December 2013.

 Type 45 Class programme

-Type 45 Class was announced by the UK Ministry of Defence (MoD) in July 2004 with the aim of replacing the Type 42 destroyers that have been in the Royal Navy's service since 1978.
+The Type 45 Class was announced by the UK Ministry of Defence (MoD) in July 2004 with the aim of replacing the Type 42 destroyers that had been in the Royal Navy’s service since 1978.

-The number of vessels ordered under the latest class was reduced to six, from the originally planned 12 vessels.
+The number of vessels ordered under the latest class was reduced to six, from the original plan for 12 vessels.
 BAE Systems Marine was appointed as the prime contractor to build the six vessels in the class.